Website URL : http://www.ucu.org.uk/1938||

-UCU responded to the Inquiry and raised our concern that the Inquiry would not look at disability related harassment of staff in the workplace.
+UCU responded to the inquiry and raised our concern that it would not look at disability related harassment of staff in the workplace.

 Further information about the Inquiry can be found on the Equality and Human Rights Commission website: www.equalityhumanrights.gov.uk